Climate Jargon

 Community solar: Solar farms that homes and businesses can buy power from

-Compound: Different elements held together by chemical bonds, like water is H2O
+Compound: Chemical elements held together by chemical bonds, like water is H2O

-Conventional power: Electric power from fuels like coal, oil, natural gas, and nuclear energy
+Conventional power: Electric power from coal, oil, natural gas, or nuclear energy

 Coral bleaching: When a coral reef in hot water ejects algae living inside, turning the reef white and sometimes killing the coral